EU files WTO suit over Argentina's import restrictions

 "It was expected," the official said.
 "For the time being we did not receive any formal notification."

-WTO members have the right to ask importers to apply for an import licence, but they are supposed to grant one automatically.
-In Argentina, however, a lot of licences labelled "automatic" suffer long delays, according to the Commission, which is not compatible with WTO rules.
+WTO members have the right to ask importers to apply for an import license, but they are supposed to grant one automatically.
+In Argentina, however, a lot of licenses labeled "automatic" suffer long delays, according to the Commission, which is not compatible with WTO rules.

 Argentina tightened its procedures in February 2012, with a new requirement for pre-approval of all imports.
 That means all EU exports to Argentina are now affected, a Commission official said, adding that in April the value of EU exports to Argentina was down four percent on the same month in 2011.